Germany says Soviet-era nerve agent used on Russia’s Navalny

 “There are very serious questions now that only the Russian government can answer, and must answer,” Merkel said.

-British Prime Minister Boris Johnson also called on Russia to explain what happened, calling the use of a chemical weapon “outrageous.”
+The United Kingdom and Italy also called on Russia to explain what happened, with British Prime Minister Boris Johnson calling the use of a chemical weapon “outrageous.”
 In Washington, National Security Council spokesman John Ullyot tweeted that it was “completely reprehensible.”

 “We will work with allies and the international community to hold those in Russia accountable, wherever the evidence leads,” Ullyot said.

-The European Union also called for an investigation and its foreign affairs chief, Josep Borrell, said any use of chemical weapons was “completely unacceptable and a breach of international law.”
+The European Union’s foreign affairs chief, Josep Borrell, said any use of chemical weapons was “a breach of international law.”

 Navalny, a politician and corruption investigator, fell ill on a flight to Moscow on Aug.
 20 and was taken to a hospital in the Siberian city of Omsk after the plane made an emergency landing.